 - ii.
 Every 6 months thereafter; and

 - iii.
 Discharge.

 - 2. The CANS must be shared with CWS/Probation with a Release of Information for open Child Welfare Services/Probation clients.

 - 3. Annual training and certification of Clinicians is required for use of the CANS.
 In order to be certified in the CANS, clinicians must demonstrate reliability on a case vignette of .70 or greater. www.canstraining.com provides on-line training and certification.

 - 4. CANS must be reported on the CBO Quarterly Reports reporting the percentage of completed CANS with the expectation of 100% and the positive change in at least half (3 out of 6) of the following CANS domains:

 - i.
 Functioning;

 - ii.
 School;

 - iii Behavioral/Emotional;

 - iv.
 Strength Behavior;

 - v.
 Risk Behavior; and

 - vi.
 Caregiver Needs and Strengths.

 - 5. Contractor shall oversee completion of the Pediatric Symptom Checklist (PSC) to be completed by the child's parent/guardian at:

 - i.
 Intake;

 - ii.
 Every 6 months thereafter; and

 - iii.
 Discharge.

 - 6. Contractor shall report on the CBO quarterly report the % of parents/guardians completing the PSC; with an expectation of 100% of all parents completing the document at intake and every 6 months.

 - D. Plan Development.
-Plan development consists of developing client plans, approving client plans, and/or monitoring the client's progress, as defined in Title 9 CCR Section 1810.232.
+Plan development consists of developing client plans, approving client plans, and/or monitoring and recording the client's progress, as defined in Title 9 CCR Section 1810.232.

 - E. Targeted Case Management.
 Services that assist a beneficiary to access needed medical, educational, social, prevocational, vocational, rehabilitative, or other community services.
 The service activities may include, but are not limited to, communication, coordination, and referral; monitoring service delivery to ensure beneficiary access to service and the service delivery system; monitoring of the beneficiary's progress; placement services; and plan development, as defined in Title 9 CCR Section 1810.249.

 - F. Rehabilitation.
-Rehabilitation is defined as a service activity that includes but is not limited to, assistance in improving, maintaining or restoring a client's or a group of clients' functional skills, daily living skills, social and leisure skills, grooming and personal hygiene skills, meal preparation skills, support resources, and/or medication education (excluding services provided under Medication Support, as defined in Title 9 CCR Section 1810.225), as defined in Title 9 CCR Section 1810.243.
+A service activity that includes but is not limited to, assistance, improving, maintaining or restoring functional skills, daily living skills, social and leisure skills, grooming and personal hygiene skills, meal preparation skills, obtaining support resources, and/or obtaining medication education (excluding services provided under Medication Support, as defined in Title 9 CCR Section 1810.243.